Normalization for planar string diagrams and a quadratic equivalence algorithm: Termination

 In Figure~\ref{fig:linear}, vertices 1 and 3 are in the final interval, as well as the final vertices themselves, vertices 4 and 5.

-\begin{definition} A right reduction is \emph{collapsible} when its source and target are collapsible, and any exchange between a non-final vertex $v$ and a final vertex $f_1$ is immediately followed or preceded by an exchange between $v$ and the other final vertex $f_2$.
-In other words, all non-collapsible steps of the reduction are isolated. \end{definition}
+\begin{defi} A right reduction is \emph{collapsible} when its source and target are collapsible, and any exchange between a non-final vertex $v$ and a final vertex $f_1$ is immediately followed or preceded by an exchange between $v$ and the other final vertex $f_2$.
+In other words, all non-collapsible steps of the reduction are isolated. \end{defi}

 We call these reductions collapsible because as the final vertices move synchronously, they can be merged together: this defines a reduction on a shorter linear diagram.
 Figure~\ref{fig:example-collapsible-reduction} shows an example of a collapsible reduction with the final vertices in red, and the corresponding collapsed reduction on the shorter diagram.